 In spring 1910, Ueshiba Morihei found out about the recruit for new settlements in Hokkaido.
 He gathered volunteers from 54 local families, which add up to about 80 people.
 Ueshiba organized the volunteers to form “Kishu Group”, and led them to settle in Kamiyuubetsu Village (currently Shirataki Village, Monbetsu County).
 The settlement took 2 years due to the harsh conditions, but eventually succeeded.
-Ueshiba Morihei was thus called “King of Shirataki” from the villagers.
-Even in such harsh situation, Ueshiba Morihei’s devotion to martial arts did not wither.
+Ueshiba Morihei was thus called “King of Shirataki” by the villagers.
+Even in such a harsh situation, Ueshiba Morihei’s devotion to martial arts did not wither.
 While in Hokkaido, he met Takeda Sokaku, master of Daito-ryu Jujutsu at a hotel in Engaru County and invited him to the village for training.
-On May 23rd 1917, a huge fire struck Kamiyuubetsu Village and destroyed nearly all the settled area.
+On May 23rd, 1917, a huge fire struck Kamiyuubetsu Village and destroyed nearly all the settled area.
 Ueshiba Morihei and the villagers cooperated on rebuilding the village.
 In 1918, Ueshiba Morihei became a representative of the village.
 However, he received a telegraph about his father’s critical illness and returned home leaving his position and property behind.

 The Ueshiba Training School in Ayabe, Kyoto

 On the return trip home, Ueshiba Morihei heard that there is a place in Ayabe to pray for one’s recovery.
 He stopped by and met the spiritual leader of Omoto-kyo, Deguchi Onisaburo, who lectured him on ways of living.
 Sadly, when Ueshiba arrived in Tanabe, his father has already passed away.